Kanazawa Station

 Ishikawa Prefectural Noh Theatre

 Noh drama is a classical form of Japanese theatre that is marked by heavily stylized performances, hypnotic music, and richly ornamented costumes.
 This drama has a long history in Kanazawa where it received much patronage from the ruling Maeda family and has historically been popular with all classes of people, whether aristocrats, merchants, or the common working people.
-Kanazawa even developed its own school of Noh called “Kaga-Hosho” which still flourishes today.
+Kanazawa even developed its own school of Noh called “Kaga-Hosho” which continues to flourish today.

 For beginners the Kanazawa Noh Museum provides an excellent introduction to this fascinating theatrical form.
 However, there really is nothing better than going to see a performance for yourself.
 Ishikawa Prefectural Noh Theatre is located in the center of Kanazawa and has regularly scheduled weekend performances throughout the year.